 First-party cookie tracking: Tracking users via cookies within the domain of the website they are browsing, such as those used by Google Analytics, Piwik PRO and other web marketing tools using first-party cookie identifiers.

 Retargeting and tracking on iOS and Android: Advertisers will still be able to retarget and track users across native mobile apps on iOS and Android using mobile identifiers — IDFA (Identifier for Advertising for iOS) and AAID (Google Advertising ID for Android).

 Offline data onboarding using emails/phones: Uploading offline data and using it in Facebook’s Custom Audiences from customer lists and Google Ads Customer Match won’t be impacted.

 This announcement by Google is just another sign that the Internet is heading towards a more privacy-friendly future.

 AdTech has seen this coming for a long time with the likes of the GDPR and ITP, but has done little to create future-proof ways of delivering personalized advertising that respects user privacy.
-Instead companies have decided to ignore the problem and invent workarounds.
+Instead, companies have ignored the problem and invented workarounds.